Frequently Asked Questions

 Michael A. Neal, P.C. provides family-law services to Oregon clients.
 Many prospective and current clients have legal questions, especially when dealing with an unfamiliar legal matter; below are some answers to frequently asked questions.
 Our practice areas overview has additional information about our experience in these areas.

 While these answers are a helpful guide to your legal matters, they are no substitute for experienced legal counsel.
 Contact the office of Michael A. Neal, P.C. today for a consultation to discuss your family-law matter.
-We are available by appointment on evenings and Saturdays.
-Family-law consultations are free, and there is a small fee for bankruptcy consultations.
+We are available by appointment on evenings and Saturdays and family-law consultations are free.

 Do we have to go to court?

 We can help you seek a swift resolution of your divorce by encouraging negotiations and other amicable discussions outside the courtroom, including mediation.
 By discussing divorce matters openly and honestly, some clients are able to obtain a divorce without an extended litigation battle.
 While we can help facilitate these alternative dispute resolution methods, there are many clients who require litigation to obtain fair results.
 When litigation is unavoidable, we offer legal representation rooted in over two decades of family law practice.
 For more information, visit our divorce page.

 How will custody of our children be decided?

 Ideally, you and your spouse can agree upon a fair arrangement that allows for joint custody of your children.
 Oregon law considers the best interests of the children as the most important factor in determining custody.
 Typically, one parent is awarded primary physical custody, while the other parent is often required to pay child support and a visitation schedule is arranged.
 In situations where one parent's custody would be detrimental to the child, the other parent can obtain sole custody.
 Visitation rights, sometimes supervised, may still be available to the parent who has been deemed unfit for custody.